 Cinema 800 - Firmware Update

-Important: If you haven’t already, please use one of the methods provided below to connect your sound bar to your WiFi network.
-Once on the network, the bar will update the WiFi and MCU (main controller) firmware (if it is not already up to the latest version).
+Important: If you haven’t already, please use one of the methods provided below to connect your soundbar to your WiFi network.
+If your bar is connected to the Internet, it will update automatically.
+This process is intended for those who are having trouble installing the update.

 For detailed instructions on connecting to your home network, please see one of our Help Center articles: